DXHeroes/knowledge-base-content/practices/updating-dependencies.md

 **TL;DR**

 Updating dependencies for your application can be a huge pain.
-But it is a necessary evil!
+But it is essential.
 Your whole project can be jeopardized without regular updates.
 Automating this process helps keep track of any changes, and allows developers to focus on developing.

 ## What Is a Library?